nushell/rfcs/README.md

 In this case, their prior art helped us kick-start the RFC process, skipping many of the process work itself.

-Since Nushell at this time has no sub-teams, that concept was removed or replaced by "team" (implying commiters to the main nushell repo on GitHub.)
+Since Nushell at this time has no sub-teams, that concept was removed or replaced by "team" (implying commiters to the main nushell repo on GitHub).

-To give back a little, consider upstreaming improvements here as suggestions to them.
+The FCP stage was removed, to adjust the process towards Nushell's current needs.

 We're considering adding a [stage process similar to TC39](https://tc39.es/process-document/).
 For now we're starting without explicit stages.